 Plus, this 2-minute commercial for potato chips (a US company, selling its wares in Thailand) gives us an insight into an otherwise unknown, budding relationship in development at this point in the show as well.
 In fact, there have been several allusions to this relationship in previous episodes that I’ve never mentioned.
 If I had, those writings would be more “recaps” instead of “reviews”.

 Speaking again of the successful UWMA teaser, this episode’s final scene is where we see the precursor scene to one in the teaser regarding a request to Sin to get answers on the story of what happened with Korn and Intouch.
-This information for characters in the show who don’t know the full story.
+This information is for characters in the show who don’t know the full story.

 This is the closing scene to this episode and foretells what’s coming.